 The data collected for the ID verification and client and/or third party due diligence checks will be kept for a minimum of 5 years after the end of the business relationship with our client.

-Recruitment applications will be retained for seven months by our HR Team.
+Recruitment applications will be retained for seven months by our HR Team, unless your application was made via a recruitment agent, then your name may be retained for longer.

 We will keep any data that we hold for marketing purposes whilst we have your consent to do so.